 People Also Ask

-You can even use fruits like bananas, dates, or apples as natural sweeteners in baking.
+You may even use fruits like bananas, dates, or apples as natural sweeteners in baking.

 What Sugar Substitute Tastes Closest to Real Sugar?